Signs of depression in men

 Depression is one of the most common mental health problems around the world.
 Globally, there are more than 264 million people who suffer from the mood disorder.
 At its worst, depression can lead to suicide.

 According to the World Health Organisation (WHO), almost 800,000 people die by suicide each year and three quarters of those are men.
 The WHO also reports that Europe has the highest rate of suicide for men in the world.

 These are alarming statistics, impacted in part by the fact that men are less likely than women to seek help for depression.

-Moreover, depression may manifest in men in a multitude of ways, some of which differ from the traditional symptoms of depression most of us are aware of.
+Moreover, symptoms of depression in men may manifest in a multitude of ways, some of which differ from the traditional depression symptoms most of us are aware of.